Make your observations, note what each body part of each dog is doing.

 Tail: loosely raised, swaying with movement

-Please review the above body parts and compare with the photo to spot these cues yourself before reading further!
+Review the above body parts and compare with the photo to spot these cues yourself before reading further!

 This photo was taken at the dog park.
 The dogs didn't know each other but had been interacting for some time.